djeada/Testio/README.md

 ## Usage

 Testio provides three different interfaces for running tests: a command-line interface (CLI), a web interface using a Flask server, and a desktop graphical user interface (GUI) using Qt.
-All three interfaces provide the same functionality, but allow you to interact with Testio in different ways.
+All three interfaces provide the similar functionality, but allow you to interact with Testio in different ways.

 ### Command-line interface